 The UNODC poster series promoting the MOU project and displayed at the UN building in Vienna in March 2009 includes a photograph of Han Yongwan, hooded and handcuffed, while he is posed among a group of drug enforcement officials upon his handover form Lao to Myanmar in 2005.

-While the operations identified in Harm Reduction International report are not intended to increase the application of the death penalty, this does not exclude donor governments or the UNODC from responsibility for the human rights impacts of their activities.
+While the operations identified in the IHRA report are not intended to increase the application of the death penalty, this does not exclude donor governments or the UNODC from responsibility for the human rights impacts of their activities.

 “The European Union and UNODC are opposed to capital punishment,” said Rebecca Schleifer, Advocacy Director of the Health and Human Rights Division at Human Rights Watch.
 “But their drug enforcement activities put them at risk of supporting increased death sentences and executions in some countries.
 European donors and the UNODC should make sure that their drug enforcement activities do not result in human rights abuses, including the application of the death penalty.”